top of page

 Eventually, I half-understand that there is a single track between Beyneu and Aktau and my train is slotted to use that track starting at 10.00pm.
 About 9.45pm the train returns to Beyneu station, picks-up passengers and now we are off.

 I never read my ticket - I simply gave it to the car manager.
-I guess it had a 10.00pm departure.
-All that rush and anxiety that could have been avoided if I understood Russian - I could have had a decent dinner near the train station.
+I guess it had a 10.00pm departure printed on the ticket - in a language difficult to read.
+All that rush and anxiety that could have been avoided if I understood Russian.
+I could have had a decent dinner near the train station.
 Alas...

 This has become a 28 hour train ride, as we arrive in Aktau at 8.00am.
 I had not planned for such a long journey and was just about out of food and water.
 Fortunately, at some unknown station a woman was selling bottled water and large steamed dumplings in plastic bags.
 So that's dinner.

-When I woke up my travelling companion and her baby were gone.
+When I woke-up my travelling companion and her beautiful baby were gone.
 Never got her name - only a picture of mother and child along with pictures of some of the women selling stuff in the train throughout the day.
 I was a curiosity and so they kind of adopted me.

 First glimpse of morning and found that the desert had been replaced by grassland and the beauty of a Kazakhstan sunrise.

-The three train officials assigned to my car had become my mates, as each endeared themselves to me during this long journey.
-The manager was smart and helpful, the young boy cleaned-up and did what he was told, and then there was the former Russian boxer with 10 children.
+The three train officials assigned to my car had become friends, as each endeared themselves to me during this long journey.
+The manager was smart and helpful, the young boy cleaned-up and did what he was told, and then there was the former Russian boxer with 10-children.
 He was so proud, not of his children but because it demonstrated he was virile--a real man -- who was probably hired to manage difficult passengers.

-I accepted the first taxi driver that approached me - a young man with a pleasant demeanour.
+I accepted the first taxi driver that approached me - a young man with a pleasant demeanour and a bit of English.
 I gave him some trouble on the price he wanted but eventually accepted - knowing that an office is more difficult to find than a hotel.
-I was going to need his help to achieve my goal - Shamsiya had assured me the next boat was departing on Friday.
+I was going to need his help to find the Azerbaijan Caspian Shipping company.

 I showed him the guide book but he drove past where I figured the office might be.
-OK - it’s his city and he must know.
-But no, he did not know.
+Okay - it’s his city and he must know.
+But NO, he did not know.

-After 30 minutes of confusion (lucky I did not fight him on the price he wanted) we figured out that he had taken me to the 17th District in Aktau (17 is the randomly assigned number for the ticket office in the guild book and has nothing to do with its physical location (actually, it is in the 5th district).
+After 30 minutes of confusion (lucky I did not fight him on the price he wanted - it was so little anyway) we figured out that he had taken me to the 17th District in Aktau (17 is the randomly assigned number for the Shipping company's ticket office in the guild book and has nothing to do with its physical location.
+The Azerbaijan Caspian Shipping company is actually, it is in the 5th district.

-With this clarification, we laughed, I took a selfie while he was driving (see picture), and a picture of my first glimpse of the Caspian Sea from the taxi window, and we found the ticket office.
-I gave him a 50-percent tip.
+With this clarification we laughed.
+I took a selfie while he was driving (see picture), and a picture of my first glimpse of the Caspian Sea from the taxi window - at 40-km an hour - and we found the ticket office.
+I paid him double the price we had agreed upon as a tip.

-The Russian woman selling tickets - behind a desk - seemed very Russian but with enough English to manage the transaction.
+The woman selling tickets at the Azerbaijan Caspian Shipping company seemed very Russian but with enough English to manage the transaction.
 Yes, a boat was departing at 8.00pm that night.
 The boat was named Professor Yul.
 The ticket would cost US$80 but payment must be in KZ Tenge - 30,700.
 No problem.
 She asked for my passport and made a call - to the port - to confirm my passage.
-I told her I had a visa for Azerbaijan and she wrote out the ticket and gave it to me.
+I told her I had an eVisa for Azerbaijan and she wrote out the ticket and gave it to me.
 All good.

 I asked when the boat would arrive - Saturday evening around 10.00pm, I learned.
 So, I asked when I would meet Immigration and Customs and she immediately understood the context of my question - she has done this before.

 She asked about the validity date of my Azerbaijan eVisa?
 The 6th of May and I realise that I better show her the eVisa I had purchased on-line over a month ago.
-She assured me that I would NOT be allowed to board the boat with this document, as I would be meeting with Azerbaijan Immigration on the May 5th.
-Alas...
+She assured me that I would NOT be allowed to board the boat with this document, as I would be meeting with Immigration officials in Alat Azerbaijan on May 5th.

 bottom of page